arsalan0c/dafny-programs/verification.md

 | requires *Pre*         |   free requires df[*Pre*] <br /> requires tr[*Pre*]     |
 | ensures *Post*      | free ensures df[*Post*] <br /> ensures tr[*Post*]     |

-The definedness of the pre/post conditions is marked as *free* as they are checked in a separate procedure. <br />This is to avoid having to verify the definedness of *Pre* at every call site like so:
+The definedness of the pre/post conditions is marked as *free* as they are checked in a separate procedure.
+<br />This is to avoid having to verify the definedness of *Pre* at every call site like so:
 ```
 requires df[Pre] /\ tr[Pre]
 ```
-(why is post marked as free?)
+They can be marked as free as they are guaranteed to hold across the program if they hold initially as long as all other pre/post conditions are satisfied.

 Example:
 ```